The D&O market is rapidly changing; risk managers should still take control of their D&O risk by getting an early start on renewals. Here’s why:

 Insurers will also want to know about any significant events that have affected the company over the past 12 months, including changes to the company’s balance sheet, market capitalization, board members, top executives or strategy.

 The Pandemic’s Impact on Renewals and Preparation

 On a positive note, the pandemic has introduced some efficiencies in the D&O renewal process.
 While face-to-face meetings are valuable, the virtual meetings forced by the pandemic have made it easier to meet with additional decision makers at multiple insurance companies.
 Eliminating the time commitment associated with traveling to underwriting meetings has provided an advantage in the form of greater access to underwriters and senior decision makers.

 The virtual environment has also made it easier to connect the buyer’s senior leadership with underwriters to tell the buyer’s story more effectively, which can be an advantage at renewals.

-Preparation for those underwriting meetings is critical.
-In the current market, it can take time to craft presentations and coordinate who will present.
+Preparation for those underwriting meetings is critical and it can take time to craft presentations and coordinate who will present.
 Because buyers will likely have only one underwriting meeting with each insurer, the presentation has to be its best.
-Adequate preparation will allow the buyer to present the organization to underwriters in a favorable light, differentiating the company’s risk from others competing for limited D&O capacity.
+Adequate preparation will allow the buyer to present the organization to underwriters in a favorable light, differentiating the company’s risk from others competing for D&O capacity.